bustardcelly/blog-to-markdown/blog-posts/2014/01/08/bdd-in-js-cucumberjs/index.md

 ```
 we will need to prove that the Grocery List instance grows by a factor of 1 for each new item added.

-Updating out steps to define how we expect that to be validated:
+Update the step to define how we expect that specification to be validated:

 _/feature/step_definitions/add-item.step.js_
 ```